dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 ## Seven Commando Beach

 We could see the clouds rolling in while we were on Entalula Island, so we got on the boat to try and make it to Seven Commando Beach.
-We ended up running straight into pretty heavy rains, and we ended up huddling tightly under the banka canopy.
+We ended up running straight into pretty heavy rains, and we huddled tightly under the banka canopy.
 It didn’t help much, though—the rain was so heavy.
 I was impressed at the crew’s ability to navigate in the rain and fog.

 {% videoloop "./phl-jpn-elnido-banka.mp4", "A view from a banka in a rainstorm, the shoreline shrouded in fog." %}